tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 path1: /resources.html
 ---

-{% include note.html content="This page is under construction ..." %}

 API
 : Application Programming Interface.
 Enables different systems to interact with each other programmatically.
 Two types of APIs are web services and library-based APIs.
+See [What is a REST API?](http://idratherbewriting.com/learnapidoc/docapis_what-is-a-rest-api.html).

 API Console
 : Renders an interactive display for the RAML spec.
 Similar to Swagger UI, but for [RAML](http://idratherbewriting.com/learnapidoc/pubapis_raml.html#sample-spec-for-mashape-weather-api).
 See [github.com/mulesoft/api-console](https://github.com/mulesoft/api-console).